 Not everyone is aware that the majority of credit cards actually charge a foreign transaction fee of 2 to 4% for each transaction amount.

 You can use sites like Kredmo to see what no foreign transaction fee credit cards are in the market.

-Click on the quick links below to view and compare the different credit cards with no overseas transaction fees.
+Click on links below to view and compare credit cards with no overseas transaction fees:

 What is considered a foreign transaction

 A foreign transaction is any transaction made with an overseas merchant or retailer.
 Thus, purchases made overseas or online with an overseas merchant made on a credit card will be charged a foreign transaction fee.

 Some retailers overseas or online may provide an option to pay in your local currency.
 In this case, if an overseas retailer or vendor allows payment in AUD, you still will be charged a foreign transaction fee.
 However, in this case you avoid the charge of a currency conversion fee.

 How beneficial is a no foreign transaction fee credit card